-The world of Comicsgate became even more of a drama rich environment a few days ago.
+The world of Comicsgate became even more of a dumpster fire a few days ago.
 Hero of the alt-right and author of SJWs Always Lie Vox Day (government name Theodore Beale) announced he’s starting a comics imprint called Comicsgate.
 This didn’t sit too well with comic creators using the word to promote their independent projects.
 Ethan Van Sciver rallied his Comicsgate lieutenants on a YouTube live show to discuss this issue.

 For me, the most interesting part was at 6:12.
 Ethan said:

 This is the name of my YouTube show, Comicsgate Live.
 I own the word Comicsgate.
 It belongs to me.
 And I will fight him (Vox Day) in court for it.
 Nobody will make a Comicsgate line of comics, except for me.
 If I want to or if I don’t want to.
 So we are going to pursue legal action.
 I know I can count on the support of my fellow Comicsgators to do so.
 This is clearly copyright infringement.

 I don’t think Ethan Van Sciver owns the word Comicsgate.
 He didn’t create the word.
 It was a word people began using long before he started his YouTube channel.
 Just because he incorporated the word into a segment of his YouTube show doesn’t mean he’s the trademark owner of Comicsgate.

 There’s even a channel on YouTube called Comicsgate.
 It’s run by a comics fan in Egypt.
 This individual began producing videos under the name Comicsgate six years ago.
 This same person also owns the website comicsgate.net.

 If someone owns the trademark to the word Comicsgate relating to a YouTube show, it’s the person in Egypt, not Ethan Van Sciver.

 I thought everyone was the leader of Comicsgate?